-From the architect.
+Text description provided by the architects.
 This forest clearing addressing a pocket of rainforest in the Noosa hinterland, is approached through a typical neighbourhood of rural houses and acreage dwellings.
 The journey to the house continues from the street via a winding bush track through the forest which acts as a threshold between the constructed world and that of the clearing, a place remnant of early settlement in the region; a camp.

 Flanking the northern side of the camp is a lush tropical wall of trees, 40m tall.
 A small creek along this boundary also provides a riparian corridor for local flora and fauna.
 Due to the limited size of the clearing the house needed to address the full height of the forest ‘wall’ and look to capture the sky above, or risk a feeling of confinement.
 The scale and density of the surrounding forest also reduces winter sun penetration and ultimately creates its own micro-climate.